Goals and assumptions

 rather than f (x + y)

 .
-You can check the groupings by hovering the mouse cursor over
+You can check the groupings by hovering the

-highlighted together.
+together will be highlighted together.